 Each land use should be located only on an appropriate site in terms of size, access, environmental conditions, community facilities, and compatibility with its neighbors.
-Development patterns and trends should exhibit an orderly transition of appropriate land uses in a compatible relationship to one another to establish desirable living, working, and leisure environments.
+Development patterns and trends should exhibit an orderly transition of appropriate land uses in a compatible relationship to one another to establish desirable living, working and leisure environments.
 Likewise, the intensity and design of a proposed development should be appropriate to surrounding uses or transition from one intensity to the next and should complement and enhance the character of the surrounding area.

 Different land use types may require mitigation measures between uses.
 The arrangement of buildings and uses along with sufficient buffering between different uses will enhance the compatibility of neighboring uses and improve the relationship between different uses in the community.
-Specific setback, landscaping, and site arrangement requirements are set out in the Zoning and Subdivision Ordinances and in the Design and Construction Standards Manual ("DCSM") to ensure that there are appropriate measures for spatial, noise, and visual considerations.
-For projects within Activity Centers, Redevelopment Corridors, and other mixed use developments, flexibility on landscaping, specific buffers, and setbacks can be achieved using a form-based design.
+Specific setback, landscaping and site arrangement requirements are set out in the zoning and subdivision ordinances and in the Design and Construction Standards Manual (DCSM) to ensure that there are appropriate measures for spatial, noise and visual considerations.